cjj1977/gpt_arcane_paintbrush/characters/characters.md

 ### DnDBeyond Character API

-If given a DnD Beyond Character ID, which is in the form of a 9 digit integer, the character details can be found by appending that Character ID to the following base URL
+If given a DnDBeyond Character ID, which is in the form of a 9 digit integer, the character details can be found by appending that Character ID to the following base URL